 Meeting Today’s Challenges in Northwest Mexico

-To support our mission of improving the quality of life throughout the Baja California peninsula and the Sea of Cortez region, ICF is currently engaged in the following initiatives:
+To support our mission of improving the quality of life throughout the Baja California peninsula and the Sea of Cortez region, ICF is engaged in the following initiatives:

 Restoration of La Ramona Smokestack: